ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 In static mode, LowerGlobalAddress() will check the translation is for IsGlobalInSmallSection() or not.
-When IsLinuxOpt is true and static mode, IsGlobalInSmallSection() always return false.
+When UseSmallSectionOpt is false and in static mode, IsGlobalInSmallSection() always return false.

-The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=static -cpu0-islinux-format=true`` will translate DAG (GlobalAddress<i32* @gI> 0) into
+The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=static -cpu0-use-small-section=true`` will translate DAG (GlobalAddress<i32* @gI> 0) into
 (add Cpu0ISD::Hi<gI offset Hi16> Cpu0ISD::Lo<gI offset Lo16>) in
 stage "Legalized selection DAG" as below.